collections

 The Gromadzki family was deported to, Yakutia in June 1941 from the Szikszniai estate near Kibort in the Vilnius district of the Republic of Lithuania.

 This small booklet is used by Orthodox believers to record the names of loved ones of the deceased.
-It belonged to the Auchimowicz family, deported on 13 April 1940 from Sokółka (Poland) to Kazakhstan.
+It belonged to the Auchimowicz family.

 In the collection of the Sybir Memorial Museum is an herbarium brought to Poland by Jozef Krypajtis.
 It consists of 102 pages and contains specimens of some 130 species of plants found in the vicinity of Vorkuta, ranging from seaweeds, fungi and mosses to seed plants.
 The full information in Polish